kara-abdelaziz/RISC-V-1C/README.md

 5. README.md : This readme file.

 ## Website link
-The website of the author of this project, that contains many other similar projects : https://www.el-kalam.com/
+The website of the author of this project, that contains this project and many other similar projects : https://www.el-kalam.com/